 May isn’t just for planting flowers and enjoying the warmer weather; it also holds a very important message for many Americans.
-This month is Mental Health Awareness month, which is a time to learn how to recognize the signs and symptoms of mental health problems and erase the stigma that is often attached to mental illness.
+This month is Mental Health Awareness month; a time to learn how to recognize the signs and symptoms of mental health problems.
+It’s also a time to erase the stigma we often attach to mental illness.

 Mental Health Awareness Month is facilitated by Mental Health America, a non-profit dedicated to promoting good mental health among all Americans.
-This year, Mental Health America is focusing on “Risky Business,” which are behaviors that could be symptoms of mental illness, or increase the risk of developing mental illness.
+This year, Mental Health America is focusing on “Risky Business,” which are behaviors that could be symptoms of mental illness; or otherwise increase the risk of developing mental illness.

-In support of Mental Health Awareness Month, let’s take a look at the six behaviors everyone should pay close attention to.
+In support of Mental Health Awareness Month, let’s look at the six behaviors everyone should pay close attention to.